Art by, Artem1s

 Attack Method: Petits attack with their notails, pecking at the attacker with their sharp beaks.
 Grands flash their wings very fast to confuse the prey before overwelming them with their size.

 The seizing bird is pitch black, appearing to be more of a shadow of a bird than the body.
 The only part of this creature that isn't black is its wings.
 The wings are white by default but are quite special, for in an instant the seizing bird can change the color of its wings, rapidly if it wished.
-The color produced tends to be quite bright, with the wing producing some surprising bio luminance.
+The color produced tends to be quite bright, with the wing producing some surprising bio luminescence.
 The mouth of the seizing bird flashes the same color as the wings, but its colors are not as bright.

-Smaller seizing birds are called petit mals, or princes.
+Smaller four feet tall seizing birds are called petit mals, or princes.
 They are mistakenly assumed to be the chicks of seizing birds, but petit mals are adults.
 They are heftier looking in body shape and are flightless as their wings aren't heavy enough to carry them.
 While they have a long neck in comparison to their total length, they are dwarfed in size by bigger seizing birds.

-Larger seizing birds are known as grand mals, or kings.
+Larger 12 feet tall seizing birds are known as grand mals, or kings.
 Unlike petit mals, they are able to fly and are quite slender.
 When hunting grand mals semi coil up their necks so that they can surprise prey by shooting it out and snapping them up.
 As their favorite meal is fish this is a big help to it getting the upper hand on slippery prey.

 Starting its life as a two-foot-tall chick, the seizing bird takes one year to reach adulthood and be a humble four feet tall.
 At this point in their life, they are known as petit mals.
 Stocky and fairly durable for a bird the petit mals are quick on their feet and chase down any prey they can.
 They are not keen on sharing with their owners though.
 Seizing birds are made for T and L-class notail kids, with the former being the main audience.